rajdeeprath/red5-server-apps/rtmp-websocket-coordination/notes/connecting-wehsocket-and-rtmp-clients-over-sharedobjects.md

 No matter which option you choose the challenge lies iny connecting the websocket client to a scope for sending  / receiving messages to / from RTMP clients.
 The answer to this can be found in the virtual `route`” implementation `(Router.java or CommLinkRouter.java)`.
 Given below is the function which achieves that.

->>NOTE: this funtion is adapted from the original example of [red5 websocket chat](#https://github.com/Red5/red5-websocket-chat) posted by Paul Gregoire.
+>>NOTE: this function is adapted from the original example of [red5 websocket chat](#https://github.com/Red5/red5-websocket-chat) posted by Paul Gregoire.
+I would recommend you to clone the project repo to your own system and open it up in your eclipse IDE.
 ```
     /**
      * Get the Shared object for a given path.